rossetti/KSLBook/docs/06-Chapter6.md

 ```

 You can create a blocking queue with a capacity (or not) and you can specify whether the statistics are collected (or not) as noted in the comments of the example.
 In this example, the queue (channel) has a capacity of 10 items.
 In the following code, we implement the process for receiving items from the blocking queue.
 Notice that there is a loop within the process.
 This illustrates that all normal [Kotlin control structures](https://kotlinlang.org/docs/control-flow.html) are available with process routines.
 The entity (receiver) will loop through this process 15 time and essentially wait for single item to be placed in the blocking queue.
 If the entity hits the `waitForItems()` function call and there is an item in the queue, then it immediately receives the item and continues with its process.
-If an item is not available in the blocking queue, then the entity wait until an item becomes available and does not proceed.
+If an item is not available in the blocking queue, then the entity will wait until an item becomes available and does not proceed.
 After receiving its requested item, the entity continues with its process.

 ```kt
     private inner class Receiver: Entity() {